observablehq/plot/README.md

 Plot.sort("body_mass_g", options) // show data in ascending body mass order
 ```

 Sorts the data by the specified *order*, which can be an accessor function, a comparator function, or a channel value definition such as a field name.
+See also [index sorting](#index-sorting), which allows marks to be sorted by a named channel, such as *r* for radius.

 #### Plot.shuffle(*options*)